lseman/academic-kickstart/content/authors/admin/_index.md

 In this context, I have been co-advising theses and dissertations in the area of optimization, including decomposition strategies such as Benders, Lagrange and Dantzig-Wolfe.

-- I'm the Program Chair of the IV International Academy of Astronautics Latin American CubeSat Workshop ([IAA-LACW 2020](http://iaalacw.org)).
+- I was the Program Chair of the IV International Academy of Astronautics Latin American CubeSat Workshop ([IAA-LACW 2020](http://iaalacw.org)).